China and Myanmar are likely to be high on the agenda when Southeast Asian leaders meet in Australia. - ExBulletin

 The special ASEAN-Australia summit which opens Monday in Melbourne marks the 50th anniversary of Australia's arrival as the Asian bloc's first official partner.

-Leaders from nine of the 10 Association of Southeast Asian Nations countries are expected to attend the three-day summit, with Myanmar barred from political representation due to its failure to stem violence there since a military junta took control in 2021. invited as an official ASEAN observer and Australian Prime Minister Anthony Albanese invited his New Zealand counterpart to Melbourne to meet regional leaders.
+Leaders from nine of the 10 Association of Southeast Asian Nations countries are expected to attend the three-day summit, with Burma excluded from political representation due to his inability to stem the violence in that country since a military junta took control in 2021.
+East Timor The leader was invited as an official ASEAN observer and Australian Prime Minister Anthony Albanese invited his New Zealand counterpart to Melbourne to meet regional leaders.

 Australia views ASEAN as the center of a stable, peaceful and prosperous region, Albanese said in a statement on Friday.